emholland/story-builder/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements

-* Users can create accounts.
+* When opening the application, the user will see a screen asking them to enter an email and a password.
+The email and password will be saved to a database.
+The user can login again later with their credentials.
   ** Users must login in to use the service and to store their stories within their accounts.
+* After logging in, the user is directed to a new page where there are options to create a new story or read previous ones.
-* Users can select AI agents that will be used to write the story.
+* If the user selects create a new story, they will be directed to a new page where they can select AI agents that will be used to write a story.
+Each agent will have a brief description of their writing style.
-*	AI agents can be prompted with key details of a story.
+* After agents are selected, the user will be asked to prompt the agents with key details of the story in a text box.
+*	The agents can write stories based on the prompt and in their own style.
+Only one chapter is written at a time.
+After a chapter is written, a voting process begins.
 *	The agents vote on which agent’s chapter they like the most.
 *	The user can veto the chosen chapter and pick a different agent’s chapter.
 *	The user can review the chosen chapter and give critiques that will be considered by the agents.